newmanno/sisana/README.md

 # SiSaNA
 Single Sample Network Analysis

-SiSaNA is used both before and after creating both Panda and Lioness networks from the package netZooPy.
+SiSaNA is used both before and after creating both PANDA and LIONESS networks from the package netZooPy.
 SiSaNA first needs to pre-process the data to be ran in PANDA/LIONESS.
-SiSaNA takes the Lioness output, processes it to be analyzed downstream, and then calculates in- and out-degree for each of the reconstructed networks.
+SiSaNA takes the LIONESS output, processes it to be analyzed downstream, and then calculates in- and out-degree for each of the reconstructed networks.
 Additionally, it can compare the expression/degree between groups of interest, including performing statistical tests, visualizing the results (volcano plots, boxplots, and violin plots), and compare the survival between groups.

 **Note: The steps below are for the basic use of SiSaNA.
 There are other functionalities across different scripts that are not covered in this file.**